rgaleevbc/console-game-of-life/README.md

 # Console Game of Life

-A console-based implementation of Conway's Game of Life written in Python.
+A modern C# implementation of Conway's Game of Life using .NET 8 and latest C# features.

 ## Description